On classification of continuous first order theories: Strict Order Property

 \begin{Remark} Let $T$ be a complete (continuous) $L$-theory, $\phi(x,y)$ an $L$-formula, $M$ a model of $T$, and $A$ a subset of $M$.

-(i) If $\phi$ has $SOP$-guarantee in $A$, then a Boolean combination of instances of $\phi$ has $SOP$ for the theory $T$.
-Of course, if $\phi$ has $SOP$ for $T$, then it has $SOP$-guarantee in some models of $T$.
+(i) If $\phi$ has a $SOP$-guarantee in $A$, then a Boolean combination of instances of $\phi$ has $SOP$ for the theory $T$.
+Of course, if $\phi$ has $SOP$ for $T$, then it has a $SOP$-guarantee in some model of $T$.

-(ii) $\phi$ has $NSOP$ for the theory $T$ iff it has resistance to $SOP$-guarantee in every model $M$ of $T$ iff it has resistance to $SOP$-guarantee in some model $M$ of $T$ in which all types over the empty set in countably many variables are realised.
+(ii) $\phi$ has $NSOP$ for the theory $T$ if and only if it rejects a $SOP$-guarantee in every model $M$ of $T$, and equivalently, it rejects a $SOP$-guarantee in some model $M$ of $T$ in which all types over the empty set in countably many variables are realized.

-(iii) If $\phi(x,y)$ has $SOP$-guarantee in some model $M$ of $T$, then there are arbitrarily long $SOP$-guarantees for $\phi$ (of course in different models). \end{Remark}
+(iii) If $\phi(x,y)$ has a $SOP$-guarantee in some model $M$ of $T$, then there are arbitrarily long $SOP$-guarantees for $\phi$ (of course, in different models). \end{Remark}